P-Shot® Treatment for ED in Dallas, TX

 - Minimal pain (no burning from the PRP since it’s from your own body)

 What are the Steps of the Priapus Shot® or PRP?

 - Numbing lidocaine cream is applied to the penis

 - Blood is drawn from the arm (just like when you have a blood test done).

 - This blood is then put into a centrifuge.

-- The platelets/plasma (PRP) are separated from the blood in the centrifuge.
+- The platelets/plasma (PRP) is separated from the blood in the centrifuge.

 - These platelets release important growth factors into the liquid in the tube.

 - This liquid (PRP) is then transferred into a syringe and carefully injected into the penis using a tiny needle in a way that distributes the growth factors into the penis properly.

 PRP treatment has proven results in Peyronie’s Disease that works by decreasing the inflammation, increasing the vascularization, and breaking down the plaque in the penile tissues associated with Peyronie’s Disease.
 This results in a very strong effect of decreasing the inflammatory tissue and plaque associated with Peyronie’s disease which improves the curvature and symptoms.
 The procedure is essentially the same as the P-Shot® noted above except that the PRP is also injected into the Peyronie’s plaque.